top of page

 Welcome to The Choir Times

-Your Source for Everything Choir and Choral Music
+Your Source For Everything Choir and Choral Music

 The Choir Times is your go-to destination for the latest news, insights, and information about children's choirs and choral music.
 Our platform is designed to keep you informed about upcoming events, interviews with renowned children's choir directors, tips for singers, and much more.
-We are passionate about promoting the choral arts and creating a vibrant community for choir enthusiasts.
-Join us in celebrating the beauty of choral music and the talented individuals who bring it to life.

 When overwhelmed with emotion, many people turn to music—whether it’s playing an instrument, listening to music, or writing music.
 If you find yourself turning to music in times of uncertainty, if music interests you, and if you often find yourself humming a tune, then this is for you.